-The County shall coordinate with the South Florida Water Management District in the development of the Water Master Plan Update, which is the primary planning document for the Collier County Water-Sewer District.
+The County shall coordinate with the South Florida Water Management District in the development of the Lower West Coast Water Supply Plan, which is the primary planning document for Collier County.

-The County shall coordinate with the South Florida Water Management District to produce future plans for water supply as described within the Water Master Plan Updates that ensure the County's ability to maintain its stated Level of Service standard.
+The County shall coordinate with the South Florida Water Management District to produce future plans for water supply as described within the Lower West Coast Water Supply Plan that ensure the County's ability to maintain its stated Level of Service standard.

-(VII)(VI) Policy 1.7:
+(VII)(VI)(IX)(X) Policy 1.7:

-The County has developed the Ten-Year Water Supply Facilities Work Plan, dated August 2008, in accordance with the water supply guidelines of the most current version of the South Florida Water Management District's Lower West Coast Water Supply Plan.
-The County's Ten-Year Water Supply Facilities Work Plan is attached hereto incorporated by reference.
+The County has developed the Ten-Year Water Supply Facilities Work Plan, dated February 2019, in accordance with the water supply guidelines of the most current version of the South Florida Water Management District's Lower West Coast Water Supply Plan.
+The County's Ten-Year Water Supply Facilities Work Plan is incorporated herein by reference.

-(I)(VI) OBJECTIVE 2:
+OBJECTIVE 2:

-The County shall implement the following policies to make certain that public and private sector potable water service utilities provide, repair and/or replace potable water supply, treatment and distribution facilities to correct existing deficiencies in their respective service areas as may be required to meet or exceed the Level of Service Standards established in this Plan.
-In addition, public sector potable water service utilities shall be expanded as necessary to provide for future growth, as provided for in the following policies.
+Make certain that public sector potable water service utilities provide, repair and/or replace potable water supply, treatment and distribution facilities to correct existing deficiencies in their respective service areas as may be required to meet or exceed the Level of Service Standards established in this Plan.
+In addition, expand public sector potable water service utilities as necessary to provide for future growth, as provided for in the following policies.

-The Collier County Water-Sewer District shall continue the development of a Collier County Regional Potable Water System consistent with the Capital Improvement Element and the Collier County Water-Sewer Master Plan to correct existing deficiencies and provide for future growth.
+The Collier County Water-Sewer District shall continue the development of a Collier County Regional Potable Water System consistent with the Capital Improvement Element and the Ten-Year Water Supply Facilities Work Plan to correct existing deficiencies and provide for future growth.